 Give your students multiple ways to show you what they know.
 While some students might excel at map-making, others might do better writing an essay or discussing the concept in small groups.
 Make sure to provide models, feedback, and supports for their different levels of proficiency.

 What excites one student isn’t going to excite another.
 When designing your lessons, consider how your students might engage with your content and give them options.
-While some students might love a lecture, others might enjoy reading or creating a project to learn more the Louisiana Purchase.
+While some students might love a lecture, others might enjoy reading or creating a project to learn more about the Louisiana Purchase.